-Applicants are limited to non-profit, non-governmental agencies located in Georgia that received FY 2020 SASP awards and provide core services, direct intervention, and related assistance to support direct services to victims and co-victims of sexual violence.
+Applicants are limited to non-profit, non-governmental agencies located in Georgia that provide core services, direct intervention, and related assistance to support direct services to victims and co-victims of sexual violence.

 Applicant agencies should be certified and eligible to receive Local Victim Assistance Program (LVAP) 5% funds.
 Agencies without certification may apply for funding; however, if funding is awarded the agency will have to complete certification requirements prior to receiving an award.